foundersandcoders/ws-software-design-js/stage-1/closures-and-scope/README.md

 ## Learning Outcomes
 * Understand the term 'scope'
-* Understand what a closure is
+* Understand what a closure is and how to create one

 ## What is meant by scope in JavaScript?
 The idea of 'scope' refers to what the _execution context_ of a particular piece of code is.
 One of the most important things this context determines is what variables are available to that piece of code.